Yes.

 (Oh.
 Weren't we proud as punch of little Cynné Simpson, too?

-When Esperanza Spalding emerged with her stunning afro, resembling a cottony cloud-like crown, and stood so poised, and sang so sweetly, weren't we beaming?
+When Esperanza Spalding emerged, with her stunning afro, resembling a cottony cloud-like crown, and stood so poised, and sang so sweetly, weren't we beaming?

 Didn't we zero in on the Black "Cirque du Soleil" performers?)

-Wait.
-WE weren't in it.
 We're sitting at home watching, commenting, criticizing, and joking, but the Black people we admire and claim, THEY were in it.

 They had to field all of the questions and comments, that have been asked and made, since Hattie McDaniel accepted her award.